-SNHU announces Winter 2022 President's List
+SNHU Announces Winter 2022 President's List

-MANCHESTER, NEW HAMPSHIRE — It is with great pleasure that Southern New Hampshire University (SNHU) congratulates the following students on being named to the Winter 2022 President's List.
+MANCHESTER, NH — It is with great pleasure that Southern New Hampshire University (SNHU) congratulates the following students on being named to the Winter 2022 President's List.

-Full-time undergraduate students who have earned a minimum grade-point average of 3.700 and above are named to the President's List.

 Commented